schrej-zz/bzdstaffdirectory/README.md

-## attempt to make the extension work with TYPO3 7.6
+## Attempt to make the extension work with TYPO3 7.6

-work in progress
+At least it seems to work without crashes ...

+**Don't ask for support!**

+I will not maintain this extension.
+Take it as it is.
+If something is not working for you, fork it and fix it.

-## Note on the Status of this project
+## Note from the original author

 This extension was built in 2006 and continuously extended until 2013.
 But as of now, **I do not maintain this extension anymore!**